libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Latest Untested Version/Best Script for Code Viewing can be found at /scripts/resources/Base_Aetherius_Script_For_Analysis.py (This version has undergone very little testing and will most likely have bugs.
 Copy the script to the OpenAi_General_Chatbot folder to use.)

+Copy "Autonomy_Test.py" in the resources folder to "OpenAi_General_Chatbot" to experiment with it. *Note, it is still in its early stages.

 Discord Server: https://discord.gg/pb5zcNa7zE

 Join the Discord for help or to get more in-depth information!